AltugEngin/alphatrend/README.md

 # Alphatrend API Server
-Produces alphatrend signals on every stock fed externally (here BIST100.py)
+Produces alphatrend buy or sell signals on every stock fed externally (here BIST100.py) based on daily price and volume fetched from yahoo finance

 At your terminal simply run